Shatender/CraveCloud/README.md

-# CraveBite - Food Delivery App
+# CraveCloud - Food Delivery App

 #NOTE: If you face CORS error while using this application install this chrome [extension](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf)